lord-rudra0/ACAWS/README.md

 npm install
 npm run dev   # or: npm start
 ```
+## Troubleshooting
+If you get any errors, check the folder-specific README:
+  - `Frontend/README.md`

 ## Ports and URLs (defaults)
 - Express API: http://localhost:3001 (or as defined in its README)